-Pursuant to the ESA, the use of explosives during training activities, as described under Alternative 1, may affect ESA-listed salmonids and green sturgeon.
-The Navy will consult with NMFS as required by Section 7(a)(2) of the ESA.
+Pursuant to the ESA, the use of explosives during training activities, as described under Alternative 1, may affect ESA-listed salmonids.
+The use of explosives during training activities would have no effect on green sturgeon.
+The Navy has consulted with NMFS as required by section 7(a)(2) of the ESA.

-3.6.4 Summary of Stressor Assessment (Combined Impacts of All Stressors) on Fish
+3.6.4 Summary of Stressor Assessment (Combined Impacts of All Stressors) on Fishes

 As described above, there is new information on fish stock assessment reports, tagging studies, and fish hearing since the 2016 GOA Final SEIS/OEIS was prepared.
 However, this new information does not significantly change the affected environment, which forms the environmental baseline of the fish analysis in the 2011 GOA Final EIS/OEIS and 2016 GOA Final SEIS/OEIS.
-Additionally, no new Navy training activities are being proposed in this SEIS/OEIS that would affect fishes in the TMAA.
+Additionally, no new Navy training activities are being proposed in this SEIS/OEIS that would affect fishes in the GOA Study Area.
 Therefore, conclusions for impacts on fish species made for the stressors that were not re-analyzed in this SEIS/OEIS remain unchanged from the conclusions under Alternative 1 analyzed in the 2011 GOA Final EIS/OEIS, and training activities do not compromise productivity of fishes or impact their habitats.
 For a summary of effects due to other stressors not reanalyzed in this SEIS/OEIS for Alternative 1 on fishes under both NEPA and EO 12114, please refer to Table 3.6-11 in the 2011 GOA Final EIS/OEIS.